FranckPachot/ybio/README.md

  - ind_tablets: defines the number of YugabyteDB tablets for the index (SPLIT AT clause).
 The default 0 will use the default (one tablet).
  - filler: is the size of an additional column in the rows that can be used to create larger rows
  - recreate: by default at true which will drop the existing tables before re-creating them
+ - index_as_pk: by default at false so we have no primary key (which means in YugabyteDB a UUID is created for the PK) so that we have rows scattered.
+For database with heap tables (PostgreSQL) better to define "mykey" as the primary key as it doesn't change the physical organisation

 You can create many tables (with a different tab_num) if you want to run multiple sessions concurrently that doesn't touch the same table.